yamcs/yamcs/docs/server-manual/services/global/tse-commander.rst

 Mission Database
 ----------------

-The definition of TSE string commands is done in XTCE space systems resorting under ``/TSE``.
+The definition of TSE string commands is done in space systems resorting under ``/TSE``.
 The ``/TSE`` node is added by defining :javadoc:`org.yamcs.xtce.TseLoader` in the MDB loader tree.
 Example:

 .. code-block:: yaml